 Workflows are a list of tasks and messages based around an important date.
+You can find a more general overview of workflows in this article.

 There are many different important dates in the journey of working with a client, so different workflows can be based around different dates.